As each season in the Wheel of the Year turns,

 Sound rises last—the fourth pillar.

-Vibration echoing what words cannot.
+Vibration echoing what words cannot translate.

 Sometimes a sigh.
 Sometimes a sob.